 Davidson Composts was developed collaboratively by the Davidson Parks and Recreation Department and Crown Town Compost, with grant funding support from the North Carolina Department of Environmental Quality.
 The town allocated funds for the continuation of the program following a successful six-month pilot program during which time participants diverted 14,655 pounds of food waste in the first four months alone.
 To view the 2022 Food Waste Impact Report click here Version OptionsDavidson Composts Headline Program Enrollment Open!
 Program Enrollment Open!
 Program Enrollment Open!
 Program Information Program Information Program Information Program Information Program Information Program Information Program Information Program Information Program Information Program Information Program Information.

-Food scraps and nonrecyclable paper make up approximately 27% of Davidson’s landfill waste according to the 2011 Mecklenburg County Waste Diversion Study.
+Food scraps and nonrecyclable paper make up approximately 27% of Davidson’s landfill waste according to the 2012 Mecklenburg County Waste Diversion Study.
 Food in landfills generates methane, a harmful greenhouse gas that negatively impacts the environment.
 By participating in Davidson's food waste program, it is possible to reduce waste and greenhouse gas emissions and nourish the soil.